tbreeze-zengenti/react-starter/README.md

 - Run `npm i` to install the project
 - Finally run `npm run start` to see your project in the browser

+For full compatibility please ensure you are running Node 16 & an suitably modern version of NPM (7+) before installing.

 ## 📜 Key scripts

 - `npm install` - install dependencies so we can use the application